MichalMaruska-TomTom/zsh/debian/pkg-zsh-workflow.md

       + [babeabed] Fixes CVE-2014-9876

-When creating a commit with these changelog changes, you may want to prefix the commit message with `[dch-ignore] ` or add `-m "Git-Dch:
+When creating a commit with these changelog changes, you may want to prefix the commit message with `[dch-ignore] ` or add `-m "Gbp-Dch:
-Ignore"` to the commit command so it doesn't come up in later git-dch runs.
+Ignore"` to the commit command so it doesn't come up in later `gbp dch` runs.